MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityEnergy/AgreementDetails.md

 ---
-title: AgreementDetails in CloudforSustainabilityEnergyDataModel - Common Data Model | Microsoft Docs
+title: AgreementDetails in Cloud for Sustainability energy data model - Common Data Model | Microsoft Docs
 description: Binding agreement between the energy provider and the customer for the energy being sourced or procured.
 author: cdm-publisher
 ms.service: common-data-model